draconivis/budgeteer/README.md

     - [x] nice header with current budget value
     - [x] every transaction is a element of the structure (table? list? grid?)
     - [x] transaction is colored based on the impact on the budget (red / green?)
-    - [ ] style 'add transaction' form
+    - [x] style 'add transaction' form
-    - [ ] style 'edit transaction' form
+    - [x] style 'edit transaction' form
-    - [ ] add cancel button to all forms
+    - [x] add cancel button to all forms
+    - [ ] fix cancel button for "add transaction"

 for later
 - [ ] budget graph